lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 However, we only received a score of roughly `0.95` versus the `1` you would have expected.
 The score was high but not perfect even though our clusters were.

-## Wrap-up
+# Wrap-up

-Using plain vanilla JavaScript, we built the K-Means algorithm from scratch as well as the silhouette coefficient metric.
+Using plain vanilla JavaScript, we built the k-means algorithm from scratch as well as the silhouette coefficient metric.
 We discussed different mean initialization techniques and went into depth about Fouad Kahn's approach.
-The assignment and update steps were discussed where the data-points are assigned to their closest means and the means are updated by averaging the features of their currently assigned data-points.
+The assignment and update steps were discussed where the data points are assigned to their closest means and the means are updated by averaging the features of their currently assigned data points.
-To not lock up our interface we used `requestAnimationFrame` and cycled our iterations for both K-Means and the silhouette coefficient metric.
+To not lock up our interface we used `requestAnimationFrame` and cycled our iterations for both k-means and the silhouette coefficient metric.
 Lastly, we discussed one way of determining how well our data is clustered using the silhouette coefficient metric and went over some unintuitive cases.

+Clustering is a viable technique when you have unlabeled data but if you have labeled data take a look at [K-Nearest Neighbors from Scratch](2016-06-10-k-nearest-neighbors-from-scratch.html)--a supervised clustering method.